YuryRivera/vba-xlr8/README.md

 # VBA-xlr8

-Custom extenion for VS code that helps develop MS Excel workbooks with macros directly from VS code
+Custom extension for VS code that helps develop MS Excel workbooks with macros directly from VS code

 ## Features

-Currently some supported feature are
+Currently, some supported feature are

-- Synstax Highlining
+- Syntax Highlighting
 - On click excel run button and compile your code into a VBA module

 ## Extension Settings